 In the aerospace business the “design and build” process, e.g. development in accordance with a given specification, is a possible option for producing structural components.
 In this process, the developer has additional freedom in matters such as the selection of materials.
 “90HMF40 is a special high-performance thermoplastic which is also suitable for load-bearing structural components as now used for the first time in the Airbus A350-900 and therefore in regular airline operations.
 This first application is certain to be quickly followed by others”, explains Uwe Marburger, Aerospace Business Development Manager at Victrex.
 Operating worldwide, the UK-based company has over 35 years’ experience and offers not only solutions based on polyaryletherketones (PAEK), but also consistent product quality, as well as security of supply.

 In April 2015, Victrex put its third production plant into operation, further extending its lead as the leading supplier of PAEK, including VICTREX PEEK.
 “We are also ready to meet new challenges in the future, for example those involving cooperation with partners in “design and build” applications where a new design is needed as well as the selection of materials in order to achieve the specified function”, says Marburger confidently.
-Victrex only recently announced the successful launch of its advanced hybrid moulding process.
+Victrex only recently announced the successful launch of its advanced hybrid molding process.
 This provides an excellent combination of strength and design freedom, especially in the development of very lightweight structures.

 Aerospace designers and manufacturers benefit from the use of VICTREX PEEK 90HMF40.
-This high-performance polymer with high-modulus fibres (HMF) is based on the Victrex 90-Series polyaryletherketone, which is primarily used in very thin-walled injection-moulded components.
+This high-performance polymer with high-modulus fibres (HMF) is based on the Victrex 90-Series polyaryletherketone, which is primarily used in very thin-walled injection-molded components.
 High-strength components can be manufactured from this free-flowing, easily processed material.
 Its properties cannot be matched by those of the standard grades.
-For example, 90HMF40 has up to 100 times longer fatigue life and up to 20% greater specific strength and stiffness than aluminium 7075-T6 under the same conditions.
+For example, 90HMF40 has up to 100 times longer fatigue life and up to 20% greater specific strength and stiffness than aluminum 7075-T6 under the same conditions.